yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 `product_category_name`

 **2.2 Data Limitations**
 The dataset covers the period from **Sep 4, 2016 to Oct 17, 2018**.
 However, **the data from 2016 is highly skewed**, with only 329 orders recorded, indicating limited activity or incomplete records for that year.
 Additionally, the data between **Sep 1, 2018 and Oct 17, 2018** also appears to be incomplete or less consistent.
-To ensure data reliability and analytical consistency, the date range of this analysis has been limited to the period between January 1, 2017 and August 31, 2018.
+To ensure data reliability and analytical consistency, the date range of this analysis has been limited to the period between January 1, 2017 and August 31, 2018.<br/>

 ### 3. Data Analysis tool

-In this project, I used MySQL Server to manage and structure all the datasets, ensuring their organization and accessibility.
-I connected it to Tableau to develop an interactive Olist e-commerce dashboard.
-For more complex data analysis,such as customer segmentation, I wrote SQL queries directly in MySQL to process the data, then brought those results into Tableau to create visualizations that uncover meaningful insights for decision-making.
-To maintain data consistency between MySQL and Tableau, I also included the SQL queries employed for dataset extraction and preparation, ensuring seamless alignment across both tools.
+For this project, I used MySQL Server to manage and structure all the datasets, ensuring their organization and accessibility.
+MySQL was integrated with Tableau to develop an interactive Olist e-commerce dashboard.
+For advanced analyses,such as customer segmentation, I crafted SQL queries in MySQL to process the data, then imported the results into Tableau to create insightful visualizations for informed decision-making.
+To maintain data consistency between MySQL and Tableau, I documented the SQL queries used for data extraction and preparation, ensuring seamless alignment across both tools.<br/>

 ### 4. Data Preprocessing
 **4.1 Data Cleaning:** I used Excel to perform data cleaning and preprocessing for each CSV file prior to importing into MySQL.

 The following steps were taken to ensure data quality and compatibility with MySQL formatting: